kirso/KirillSo/src/pages/about.md

 ## Who

 Hey, I am Kirill and this is a unique twist on my bio on the homepage.
 I identify myself mostly in professional terms since it is what the internet world expects.
 We are supposed to show the side of us that is pitch-perfect and full of achievements.
-However, I primarily identify myself as a curious human being, a tinkerer, an occasional writer, a citizen of the world, and a person of integrity.
+However, I primarily think of myself as a curious human being, a husband, a tinkerer, an occasional writer, a citizen of the world, and a person of integrity.

 ## What